Good Course, could be great

 The long tees are an entirely different animal.
 Here's a brief summary of the best holes from the longs:

-Hole 3 is a great placement par 4, with a long drive and good approach needed for a birdie 3.
+Hole 3 is a great placement par 4, with a long drive and good approach into a protected green needed for a birdie 3.

 Hole 6 is fantastic.
-Its the same downhill shot as from the shorts, but with another 20 ft up and a tricky turnover line that makes birdie very tough.
+Its the same downhill shot as from the shorts, but with the tee up another 15 ft and tucked further right requiring and a tricky turnover line that makes birdie very challenging.
+You also have to give it a bit more power, which brings the creek behind into play if you push too hard and somehow clear the maze of trees.

 Hole 7 is a legit par 4, but not long.
-50 ft elevation change on your drive up and right around a corner.
+30 ft elevation change on your drive up and right around a corner.
 Great shots still leave you with a hard 2nd.
+Very challenging par 4 even though it only measure around 470 ft.

 Hole 8.
 Almost 1000 ft long.
-Drive 400+ foot down a tight window to a landing area 100 ft below the tee.
+Drive down a tight window to a landing area 400 ft ahead and 50 ft below the tee, with lots of trees left and stinging nettles everywhere.
 Then another 450+ up a tight tunnel with trees everywhere.
 Then, still another 50+ around small trees to the pin.
 Wow.

 Hole 11 is a 360 ft shot over another large pond.
-Attack at your own risk.
+Attack at your own risk, but you can deuce it with a huge power hyzer that fights through the trees protecting the green.

 Hole 14 is ANOTHER pond shot.
-300 ft is needed to carry the pond.
-The right bailout available from the short tees is harder to access.
+300+ ft is needed to carry the pond.
+The right bailout available from the short tees is harder to access and is very narrow, with bushes and trees if you go too far right.
+There are no easy plays on this hole.

-Cons: The cost can be somewhat prohibitive ($9 I believe, but I would double check this).
+Cons: The cost can be somewhat prohibitive, with $9 for daily access to the entire park.
+As of now, there is no disc golf only pass or fee.
 Keep in mind it is a pay-to-play course.
 Having a family membership at the main park, I can play for free.
 Try playing with someone who has a membership as they have guest passes that can be used.
 If you play the long tees, it is well worth the price of admission.

 Avoid this course if it has rained.
 As mentioned above, the course has huge hills up and down, and it can become downright treacherous in rainy and muddy conditions.